docQodly/docs/docs/studio/pageLoaders/styling.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-    The <strong>Inspect</strong> option allows you to see where your CSS classes are used within your webforms.
+    The <strong>Inspect</strong> option allows you to see where your CSS classes are used within your Pages.
 	</Column.Item>
 	<Column.Item width="40%">
     <img src={require('./img/inspect-button2.png').default} style={{borderRadius: '6px'}} />